 Q. How much will it cost to register?

-A. For the 2019-2020 season, the registration fee is $150 for all athletes (competitive and recreational).
-Both competitive and recreational teams have monthly tuition.
-Check out our Programs page for more details on cost.
+A. For the 2020/2021 season, the registration fee is $120 for all competitive athletes and $150 for recreational athletes.
+Competitive teams have monthly tuition in addition to the registration fee, recreation teams are the flat registration fee for each term (fall or spring).
+Check out our Programs pages for more details on cost.

-Q. Can we still join your classes after the term has started?
+Q. Can we still join your classes after the season has started?

 Q. What should my child wear/bring for practices?

 A. Athletes will be asked to wear leggings or shorts, t-shirt, and hair up in a pony-tail!
 Please wear indoor sneakers or cheer shoes!
 No jewelry, zippers or hoodies.
 We require form fitting attire to allow coaches the ability to ensure athletes are in the correct body positions during stunting and tumbling.

 We recommend you bring a water bottle... and a POSITIVE ATTITUDE!